 It was M(Rodolfa)/S(Gallardo)/C to accept the Outreach and Consumer Education Committee's report.

-Vote: 7 - 0 b) Committee on Contemporary & Emerging Issues Report Discussion Regarding Telehealth; AB 415 (Logue) - Healing Arts: Telehealth Dr. Erickson reported that the Committee on Contemporary and Emerging Issues had a lively discussion regarding the budget constraints and concerns about getting ahead of ASPPB's efforts on the telehealth issue.
-He stated that there was a discussion about waiting to see how guidelines on this issue develop nationally.
-He reminded the Board that this issue isn't only about licensees, but consumers also have questions on this topic.
+b) Committee on Contemporary & Emerging Issues Report

+Discussion Regarding Telehealth; AB 415 (Loque) - Healing Arts: Telehealth this issue isn't only about licensees, but consumers also have questions on this topic.
 He stated that he questioned what can we do to further our efforts in this regard.
 He stated that the committee can meet with staff to obtain guidance, and there is a preliminary meeting set for March 30, 2012 to look at new legislation that was effective at the first of the year to see if there are parts of the legislation that the Board can use to develop rough guidelines.
 He stated that the process will be accomplished in several stages and he is in hopes of eventually developing guidelines with links to replace the telehealth information that was developed years ago that is currently on our website.
-Discussion Regarding New Board Meeting Calendar and Meeting Format Dr. Erickson stated that the calendar of three meetings per year instead of four is too new to form an opinion, therefore, this item should be placed on the agenda for the next Board meeting for the committee to review.
-Public Comment for Items not on the Agenda None.